GiovanniCassani/creative-gan/README.md

 The model takes a word as input and gives back an image representing that word.

 #### The objective
-is being able to give the model a new word (a word of which he never saw a representation) and having it to return something interesting
+Is being able to give the model a new word (a word of which he never saw a representation) and having it to return something interesting

 ## How it does it